-We have issued the Notice of Election (11kb) and any new registrations for this election must reach us by Thursday 13 April 2017.
+We have issued the Notice of Election (11kb).
 Any new postal, proxy or postal vote applications, and changes to existing postal or proxy votes must reach us by 5pm on Tuesday 18 April 2017.

 Standing as a Candidate Open or Close

 Prior to any election, prospective candidates must meet certain criteria before they are allowed to stand as a candidate.

 To qualify as a candidate for local elections you must:

 Be a British or Commonwealth citizen, a citizen of the Republic of Ireland or a citizen of the European Union.

 Be 18 years of age or more on the date of nomination

 Not be disqualified from holding office

 Candidates also have to meet one or more of the following criteria:

 They must be included on the electoral register and be a local government elector for the area on the date of nominations and thereafter.